-We all know that the Nintendo Switch and the Switch Lite are fantastic little pieces of hardware.
-However, there is a smattering of small complaints about these devices.
-One such gripe I have heard about more than a few times is that neither Switch offers any sort of built-in web browser.
+While the Nintendo Switch and the Switch Lite are fantastic little pieces of hardware, there are a smattering of small complaints about these devices, including the hidden web browser on the Switch.
+At first look, it appears that neither device has a web browser built-in.
 The good news is that you actually can use a web browser on your Switch, and you don't have to do anything as warranty breaking as hacking your gaming system.
 If you want to surf the net on your Switch or Switch Lite, here's how to do it.

-It's important to note that, by accessing the web browser on a Nintendo Switch or Nintendo Switch Lite in this un-official way, you risk having your personal information tracked and stolen, as this is not a secure method of web browsing.
-Please don't use it without considering the risks.
+Accessing the hidden web browser on Switch or the Switch Lite in this un-official way runs the risk of having your personal information tracked and stolen.
+As this is not a secure web browsing method, please don't use it without considering the risks.

 How to change your primary DNS

 - From the dashboard of your Nintendo Switch, scroll over to System Settings.